Purple-throated sunbird: Description and taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the purple-throated sunbird in his Ornithologie based on a specimen collected in the Philippines.
 He used the French name Le grimpereau pourpré des Philippines and the Latin Certhia Philippensis Purpurea.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the purple-throated sunbird.
 Linnaeus included a brief description, coined the binomial name Certhia sperata and cited Brisson's work.
 Linnaeus specified the type location as the Philippines but this was subsequently restricted to Manila.
 The specific name sperata is Latin for "bride" or "betrothed".
-The species is now placed in the genus Leptocoma that was introduced by the German ornithologist Jean Cabanis in 1850.
+The species is now placed in the genus Leptocoma was introduced by the German ornithologist Jean Cabanis in 1850.